Hunting Laws and Regulations

-- Closed Season - No hunting and no training of dogs from October 12 through 7:00 a.m., EDT, on October 19, 2019, except for the hunting of rails in marshes; waterfowl hunting; legal deer, turkey, and coyote hunting; licensed private shooting preserves operating under the provisions of Sec.
+- Closed Season - (The regulation concerning shooting hours for hunting on opening day of the small game season may change.
+Check back before the season starts.)
+No hunting and no training of dogs from October 10 through 7:00 a.m., EDT, on October 17, 2020, except for the hunting of rails in marshes; waterfowl hunting; deer, turkey, and coyote hunting; licensed private shooting preserves operating under the provisions of Sec.
 26-48; field trials held under the provisions of Sec.
 26-51 and Sec.
 26-52; the training of hunting dogs under the provisions of Sec.
 26-49 of the General Statutes; and the training of hunting dogs on any area approved by the department for this purpose.

 - Electronic Calling Devices - The use of electronic calling devices is prohibited when hunting migratory birds (except crows) and turkeys.
 Electronic calling devices can be used when hunting crows, coyotes, other small game, and deer.

-- Hunting Prohibited in Westport: By special legislation, the town of Westport has prohibited hunting within town borders.
+- Hunting Prohibited in Westport: By special state regulation, hunting within the Westport town borders is prohibited.

 Trap or target shooting on any state property or public hunting area is prohibited unless the area is a designated shooting range.
 Four state-owned public shooting ranges are available for target shooting, patterning shotguns, and sighting in rifles.